Creebos/Mindwatch/BLOG.md

 Here’s how it works:

-	•	Participants: Instead of choosing from set options (e.g., “Are you feeling stressed: Yes, No, Sometimes”), participants write detailed responses in their own words.
+>Participants: Instead of choosing from set options (e.g., “Are you feeling stressed: Yes, No, Sometimes”), participants write detailed responses in their own words.

-	•	AI Processing: The AI will apply NLP techniques such as Sentiment Analysis, Topic Modeling, and Named Entity Recognition (NER) to extract meaningful insights from the text.
+>AI Processing: The AI will apply NLP techniques such as Sentiment Analysis, Topic Modeling, and Named Entity Recognition (NER) to extract meaningful insights from the text.
 For instance, it will identify emotional tone, key topics (e.g., stress, workload), and potential signs of depression or burnout without requiring the participant to label these themselves.

-	•	Scoring: Based on these analyses, the AI will assign a score or category that reflects the individual’s mental health condition, such as levels of anxiety, stress, or burnout, as detected in their written responses.
+>Scoring: Based on these analyses, the AI will assign a score or category that reflects the individual’s mental health condition, such as levels of anxiety, stress, or burnout, as detected in their written responses.

 This method allows for a more natural and nuanced expression of how participants feel, and the AI handles the burden of categorization and analysis afterward, ensuring accuracy and minimizing bias.